 Mirrors the direct volume control via Volume knob or encoder 1.
 The output level can be set between -96 dB and +6 dB, mostly in steps of 0.5 dB.
 The encoders use a special accelerator algorithm.
-Turning the knob fast increases the steps.
-It is therefore very easy to quickly jump from 0 dB to mute by a quick left turn of the knob.
+Turning the knob fast increases the step size.
 At moderate turning speed the changes in dB follow the intended volume change.
 Only at slower turning the finest steps will be used.